lalelisealstad/mybook-dashboard/README.md

 # Developing:

 ## to do:
-- genre prediciton using machine learning
+- genre prediciton using machine learning.
+- mobile layout
 - want to read section.